 Insert image B42024_11_07.png

 In step 5, you create a new folder on PSRV to serve as your print servers spool folder.
-In step 6, You update the printer spool folder path.
-In step 7, you commit this change and in step 8, you restart the spooler service.
+In step 6, you update the printer spool folder path.
+In step 7, you commit this change, and in step 8, you restart the spooler service.
 These four steps produce no console output.

 In step 9, you re-view the printer details with output like this: